-Kri Kri Ibex (Capra Aegagrus Cretica) is the smallest ibex by body weight than all other ibexes but not by the length of its antlers.
+Kri-Kri Ibex (Capra Aegagrus Cretica) is the smallest ibex by body weight than all other ibexes but not by the length of its antlers.
 A select few specimens which were hunted and not reported were larger than 115 cm.
-Gold Medal trophies begin from 61 cm (24 inches).
+Gold Medal trophies begin from 75 cm (29 inches).

 Presently, Kri Kri ibexes are hunted in Greece and Macedonia.

-In Greece, Kri Kri Ibex hunts are available on the islands Atalanti and Sapientza as well on the mainland.
+In Greece, Kri Kri Ibex hunting is available on the islands Atalanti and Sapientza as well on the mainland.
 The hunting season on Atalanti starts during the last week of October and ends after the first week of December.
-On Sapientza, the hunting season lasts throughout the entire month of November and sometimes the first week of December.
+On Sapientza, the hunting season lasts throughout the entire month of November and the first week of December.
 On the mainland, Kri Kri Ibex hunting starts in September and ends at the end of October/beginning of November.